One Death Reported As Wildfires Rage Across Texas Panhandle

-(MENAFN- Gulf Times) Wildfires raging across north Texas reportedly killed at least one person on Wednesday, as firefighters struggled to control one of the largest blazes in state history which has destroyed property and prompted evacuations.
+(MENAFN- Jordan Times) HOUSTON - Wildfires raging across north Texas reportedly killed at least one person on Wednesday, as firefighters struggled to control one of the largest blazes in state history which has destroyed property and prompted evacuations.

-The Smokehouse Creek Fire in Texas' panhandle, a flat northern area known for its prairies and smattering of small towns, was listed as only 3% contained by the Texas A&M Forest Service.

 The enormous blaze, which spread following harsh winds and unseasonably warm temperatures, has already scorched some 850,000 acres (344,000 hectares).

-In the small town of Stinnett, an 83-year-old grandmother was killed in the fire, a Hutchinson County official told local media, adding that at least 20 structures in the community had been destroyed.

-Some 60 miles (100km) to the east in the town of Canadian, home to some 2,300 people, there were“quite a few homes burned”, Mayor Terrill Bartlett told CNN, but“luckily, no one was severely injured”.
+Some (100 kilometres) to the east in the town of Canadian, home to some 2,300 people, there were“quite a few homes burned,” Mayor Terrill Bartlett told CNN, but“luckily, no one was severely injured.”

 According to CNN meteorologist Chad Myers, the fire was moving at a rate of two football fields per second.

-In total the state's five active fires, all in the panhandle, have burned more than 1mn acres.
-As of Wednesday night, another 18 fires had been contained.

-The National Weather Service (NWS) in Amarillo, the biggest regional city, said on Wednesday that cool temperatures“with weak winds” were expected, which authorities hope will aid them in fighting the fires.
+The National Weather Service in Amarillo, the biggest regional city, said Wednesday that cool temperatures“with weak winds” were expected, which authorities hope will aid them in fighting the fires.

-In the town of Borger, authorities shared images of smouldering areas that had been devastated by fire, including several buildings consumed by flames.

 Town officials said they had opened a shelter for those displaced, while evacuation orders were issued for much of the nearby town of Fritch, where large swaths of the area had lost electricity and water.